Home Insurance Questions & Answers

 - The building itself

-- Structures on your property, like a garage or shed
+- Detached Structures on the premises, like a garage or shed

 - Your own personal property, like furniture, electronics, computers, clothing, kitchenware, jewellery and art